Pancreatitis: can the pancreas heal itself?

 There are no medications to change the course of acute pancreatitis or make it better sooner, except removing gallstones from a blocked bile duct, if that is the cause.

 Medical management of acute pancreatitis is aimed at symptom control such as reduction of pain, nausea, vomiting, and dehydration as well as prevention of complications.
-Whilst most cases of acute pancreatitis are mild and can be managed by general surgeons or gastroenterologists, severe pancreatitis should be referred to specialist teams.
+Whilst most cases of acute pancreatitis are mild and treatment can be managed by general surgeons or gastroenterologists, severe pancreatitis should be referred to specialist teams.

 Chronic pancreatitis, once established, does not go away.
 There are no medications to make the pancreas normal again.
 However, with adequate medical management, it may be possible to limit the damage from chronic pancreatitis, reduce the rate of decline of pancreatic function, and prevent complications.
 Therefore, patients with chronic pancreatitis should be managed by specialist teams.